AdobeDocs/creative-cloud-enterprise.en/help/max2020/photoshop.md

 >[!VIDEO](https://video.tv.adobe.com/v/326953?hidetitle=true)

 **Description**
-Automatically select the sky in an image and replace with a sky of your choice, auto-adjusting the colors of the image to match your selection
+Automatically select the sky in an image and replace with a sky of your choice, auto-adjusting the colors of the image to match your selection.

 In this tutorial, you will learn how to:
 * Feature 1